schoi15-umbc/Diabetes/README.md

 ## **Data**
 The dataset is obtained from [Kaggle (diabetes dataset)](https://www.kaggle.com/johndasilva/diabetes), originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
-The objective of the dataset is to diagnostically predict whether or not a patient has diabetes, based on certain diagnostic measurements included in the dataset.
+The objective of the dataset is to diagnostically predict whether or not a patient (female, over age 20) has diabetes, based on certain diagnostic measurements included in the dataset.
 It includes 2000 observations, each representing an individual.
 There are 9 Columns:

 1. Pregnancies: Number of times pregnant